cosmos/sdk-tutorials/ida-customizations/ida-course/exercise-week2.md

 ## When you are ready

-Please submit your exercise via the following link: [HackerRank week 2 exercise submission](https://hr.gs/ida-c2-exercise-week-2).
+Please submit your exercise via the following link: [HackerRank week 2 exercise submission](https://hr.gs/ida-c3-week-2-ex).

-**Please make sure to submit your exercise by Friday, September the 30th 23:59 UTC.**
+**Please make sure to submit your exercise by Friday, December the 16th.** Do not worry if you do not pass the exercise: it is simply meant to be an opportunity to practice and demonstrate your engagement with the program.